 4. Entrance exam (if required)

 If an entrance exam is required, wait for your invitation letter.
+Entrance exams can be organised in-person (via an agency or directly in Czechia) or online, depending on the chosen programme.

 5. Recognition of your previous education